 The one thing all humans have in common is we all want to be happy.
 The very essence of what we do and what we are willing to put up with is done with the end goal in mind to be happy.
 How each of us attains that goal may be very individual, but no matter – as humans we all share this same basic criteria for living a satisfied life.

-Despite a lot of our efforts though, if we are towing old hurts around and savoring old wounds we will put a self imposed barrier up to the elusive happiness we seek.
+Despite a lot of our efforts though, if we are working overtime towing st louis hurts around and savoring old wounds we will put a self imposed barrier up to the elusive happiness we seek.
 Some, and we’ve all known someone like this, have mistakenly assumed that misery brings happiness via empathy, attention, perhaps pity, but anyone who has tried to live that kind of life for long realizes happiness is lost.

 So much going on and so few words to describe it all.Once in awhile we are given the gift of an unusual circumstance, person or thing coming into our lives.
 This can appear through any number of ways; our interactions with Nature, another human, a situation or technology.